CLASSICAL CUTS OF FISH

 • In case the eyes are sunk deep inside, it may be considered 48 hours or beyond.

-Selection and judgment of fish
+Selection of fish

 Fresh fish is ideal to procure . it depends upon the location, weather condition, high standards of hygienically maintained shops with proper infrastructure, and temperature control.